 It is obvious that replacing SF-1 base zoning with ERC, Neighborhood Mixed Use at this location does bring NMU development closer to established SF-3 zoned homes outside of the ERC.
-However, compatibility is triggered by single family residential, and entails limits to height and requires setbacks that would otherwise not apply in NMU.
+However, compatibility is triggered by single family residential use, and entails limits to height and requires setbacks that would otherwise not apply in NMU.
 As adopted, the ERC Regulating Plan establishes three zones of Height and Form that step back and up away from triggering property.
 These zones include screening and restricted use zones, as well as the "building" zones (see Exhibit E-4).

 NMU, as a subdistrict, is limited to a maximum height of 50 feet.
 In this particular case, the existing NMU tract along Riverside is 200 feet deep.
-Because of the triggering property on the north, the northernmost 25' would be zones for screening and restricted use.
-The next 25' could only be 30' in height, with the next 50' at 40 feet in height.
-That leaves the southernmost 100' along Riverside with a maximum height of 60 feet based on compatibility, but 50 feet as determined by the NMU subdistrict.
+If the zoning and plan amendment request is granted, the new NMU tract would be approximately 247' in depth.
+Normally, compatibility triggering and abutting property would entail a 25' zone for screening and restricted use.
+The next 25' could only be 30' in height, with the next 50' at 40 feet in height, and so on.
+That leaves the southernmost portion of the property along Riverside with a maximum height of 60 feet based on compatibility, but capped at 50 feet maximum as determined by the NMU subdistrict.